 If you were in a car accident because of bad weather, you may still be able to seek compensation for your injuries.
 Any time another car is involved in a car crash, you may have grounds to file a claim against them if they were at fault for the crash.
 In some situations, this may be complicated because of the dangers of driving in the rain, so you should consider taking your case to a Miami car accident lawyer for help.
-The Law Offices of Prosper Shaked may be able to take your case and help you get compensation for your injuries.
+Prosper Shaked Accident Injury Attorneys PA may be able to take your case and help you get compensation for your injuries.
 Our attorney explains how you may be able to file a lawsuit for damages after a bad weather car accident.

 Can You Sue for Weather-Related Car Accidents in Florida?

 Whether you can sue for a car accident in Florida depends on whether you qualify for a lawsuit under Florida’s no-fault insurance rules.
 After qualifying, you must also be able to prove that you have grounds for a lawsuit and have an at-fault party to sue.
 These elements depend heavily on the specifics of your car crash.

 If you suffered serious injuries, you may qualify for a car accident lawsuit.
 Florida’s no-fault rules require drivers to take their case to their insurance company rather than filing a lawsuit, unless they meet certain standards.
 First, there is a verbal threshold you will meet if your injuries are “permanent.”
 Injuries that cause permanent effects and interfere with bodily functions unlock your right to sue, as do wrongful death cases where a loved one was killed in a car accident.
 Alternatively, the monetary threshold allows you to take your case to court if it is worth at least $10,000.
 Talk to an attorney to see if your case can meet these thresholds and qualify for a lawsuit.